 Robotics Teams for 8th - 12th Grades

-Cornerstone has had a Robotics Team since 2004.
+Cornerstone has had a Robotics Team since 2003.
 The Varsity Team has won honors in completions with Bot Ball, Technology Student Association (TSA), and internationally with Marine Advanced Technology Education (MATE).
-Students must apply to be a part of the VJ and Varsity teams.
+Students must apply to be a part of the JV and varsity teams.
 They learn a great deal in the process and are well prepared for continued study in engineering at the post-secondary level.
-High school credit is awarded to students in 8th grade and above.
+High school credit is awarded to students in 9th grade and above.

 One exciting academic competition open to Cornerstone students is the Cornerstone Academy Spelling Bee.
 The school winner may advance to the next local level; and ultimately, there is the chance of competing in the Scripps National Spelling Bee in Washington, D.C.